pythonarcade/arcade/doc/example_code/example_summaries.rst

 Source: :ref:`sound_speed_demo`

-This code example demonstrates how to create a sound speed demo using the Arcade library in Python.
-Interactive buttons are set up to play the same sound sample at different speeds and volumes when clicked.
-By customizing the speed and volume parameters of the sound, users can experience variations in playback that create a dynamic and engaging auditory experience in a graphical user interface application.
+This Python code example demonstrates how to use the Arcade library to work with and manipulate sound in a graphical user interface (GUI).
+Specifically, it presents an interactive demo in which users can control the speed and volume of a sound effect by clicking on buttons.
+Each button is associated with a specific speed and volume setting, thanks to the concept of object-oriented programming.
+The code involves the creation of a "SoundButton" class, which extends the 'arcade.SpriteSolidColor' class and possesses attributes for sound, speed, volume, and position.
+When a button is clicked, it uses these attributes to play the sound accordingly.
+The usage of sprite lists and collision detection to manage and detect button input is also demonstrated in the code.
+The extent to which the Arcade library allows for the easy assemblage of interactive and media-intensive programs is encapsulated well here.

 sprite_animated_keyframes.py
 ----------------------------